 Myofascial therapy can be a precursor and complement to other treatments.
 Patients who engage in myofascial therapy also may benefit from other forms of nonsurgical care that aim to control pain and keep muscles and joints warm and loose.
 These include:

-- Using non-prescription pain relievers such as acetaminophen or non-steroidal anti-inflammatories
+- Using non-prescription pain relievers such as acetaminophen or ibuprofen

-- Applying heat to soothe constricted muscles or using ice to calm inflamed areas
+- Applying heat to soothe constricted muscles or using ice to calm swollen areas

 - Performing self-stretching exercises to maintain flexibility and increase range of motion or aerobic exercise to increase blood flow to the affected areas.